Religious Studies: Religion in Late Antiquity (MA)

 - Syriac Christianity

-The course is suitable for graduates in Religious Studies and a wide variety of Humanities disciplines and Social Sciences.
+1st or upper 2nd class UK Honours degree in an appropriate subject.
+The course is suitable for graduates in Religious Studies as well as a wide variety of Humanities and Social Sciences subjects.

 Note: International students pursuing part-time programmes of study are not eligible for Tier 4 (General Student) visas and must have alternative leave to remain in the UK if they intend to study at the University in person.

 Applications can be made for this course via our Online Application Service selecting the MA Religious Studies (Religious Studies) option from the list of courses.
 Applicants should use the Personal Statement section of the form to outline their area of interest and, if possible, the topic that they hope to research for their dissertation.

 For more information on funding available, please see the funding information page.

 This course is included in the Masters Excellence Scholarship 2015 (Pathway to PhD) scheme.
 If you are looking at applying for a Masters degree with the intention of going on to study at PhD level then you are eligible to apply for this scholarship.
 The application will ask you to consider your research area and future sources of funding.
 It is recognised, however, that in making this application there is not a commitment to undertake further study, or to undertake further studies at Cardiff University.
 Similarly, in making an award, Cardiff University is not committing to making an offer for further study or for a further award.

 UK & EU Full Time Fees: (Payable annually and those stated are for 2015/16 unless otherwise stated below).

 UK & EU Part Time Fees: (Payable annually and those stated are for 2015/16 unless otherwise stated below).

 International Full Time Fees: (Payable annually and those stated are for 2015/16 unless otherwise stated below).